When Will the Sellers’ Market End?

 Bottom Line

-If you’ve been holding off selling because of uncertainties about the market, now is the time to explore your options.
-If you’re a home owner your home’s value has increased dramatically and you’ve realized a nice gain on your home investment … but according to most experts home price appreciation will trend back to more normal levels in 2023.
+If you’ve been holding off selling because of uncertainties about the market, it makes good sense to explore your options now.
+If you’ve owned your home for an extended period, your home’s value has increased dramatically, and you’ve realized a nice gain on your home investment.
+According to most experts, home price appreciation will trend back to more normal levels in 2024 and 2025.
 The graphic below shows the current Market Action Index here in Portland Metro:

-If you plan to move anytime in the next 3 years, it’s in your best interest to schedule a time to get together for a Pre-listing Consultation.
-The consultation is an informal, no pressure, conversation where we look closely at your home in order to determine it’s market value and provide you with suggestions about potential updates or repairs that you may or may not want to complete before selling.
+If you plan to move anytime in the next three years, it’s in your best interest to schedule a time to get together for a Pre-listing Consultation.
+The consultation is an informal, no-pressure conversation where we look closely at your home to determine its current market value range and provide you with suggestions about potential updates or repairs that you may or may not want to complete before selling.

 If you’re just curious about your home’s current value … click the following link to get an instant value range for your home: What’s My Home Equity?